alchrabas/pyslate/docs/user-guide.rst

 The already presented features are enough for our Pirate English example, but unfortunately Pirate English looks quite similar to English.
 All the difference is changing a few words, but there are real languages which are much different.
 I'm speaking about fusional languages.
-If you are not working with them, then you don't have to read further, but you may still find it interesting.
+If you are not working with them, then you don't have to read further, but maybe you'll find it interesting.
 The following example will be much more complicated, but I hope it'll be explained precisely.
 In Polish (and Russian, German... and many others) every noun has a grammatical form (gender).
 Let's see: "szabla" (a sabre) is feminine (f), while "pistolet" (a pistol) is masculine (m).